hahaschool/SAKURA/README.md

 ## Getting Started

 Clone the repository to your local directory.
-The `SAKURA` package can be installed via pip directly:
+The `sakura` package can be installed via pip directly:

 ```bash
 # in ~/.../SAKURA/